Epidurality/NeoFly-Tools/README.md

 1. Either right-click the AutoHotkey script's icon (white H on a green square background) in your taskbar and click "Exit"), or simply close the GUI window via the normal Close "X" button.

 ## Known Issues:
 - Don't use non-alphanumeric characters if you can help it.
-Particularly double-quotes, `', `%, etc as the SQL queries are not being sanitized.
+Particularly double-quotes, single quotes, percent-signs (%), etc as the SQL queries are not being sanitized.
 Especially on the Mission Generator this will cause the SQL query to fail.

 ## Planned Updates:
 - Mission Generator